 During the 19th century, transcontinental railroads link California to the East.

-In one of the greatest building achievements in American history, East and West were joined by railroads.
+In one of the greatest building achievements in history, East and West were joined by a thin ribbon of steel and wood.

 Under the supervision of sculptor Gutzon Borglum, miners and quarrymen carve the faces of four U.S. presidents into the Black Hills of South Dakota, paying tribute to the first 150 years of American history.